Fabrizio-Caruso/CROSS-LIB/README.md

 by Fabrizio Caruso (Fabrizio_Caruso@hotmail.com)

-## THE GOALS
+## THE GOAL

-This is a personal project whose goal are the creation of:
+This is a personal project whose goal is the creation of:
 1. a universal 8-bit abstraction layer "CrossLib" for coding universal 8-games
 2. a "universal" 8-bit game "CROSS CHASE" that has to be a fun and that should run on (nearly) ALL 8 bit computers, consoles, handhelds and scientific calculators using the Motorola 6809, the MOS 6502, the Zilog Z80 and derivatives CPUs.